 Cyprus is a small island, roughly 150 miles from east to west and sixty miles from north to south.
-It is strategically situated at the far east of the Mediterranean Sea at the crossroads between Europe, Africa and Asia.
-(Only 65 miles from Syria!)
-As a result of its central location, Cyprus was fought over and ruled by nearly every great empire–the Assyrians, Persians, Greeks, Phoenicians, Athenians, Egyptians, Romans, Byzantines, Knights of Templar, Franks, Venetians, Ottomans and British … and I’m likely leaving a few out.
+It is strategically situated at the far east of the Mediterranean Sea at the crossroads between Europe, Africa, and Asia.
+(Only sixty-five miles from Syria!)
+As a result of its central location, Cyprus was fought over and ruled by nearly every great empire—the Assyrians, Persians, Greeks, Phoenicians, Athenians, Egyptians, Romans, Byzantines, Knights of Templar, Franks, Venetians, Ottomans, and British—and I’m likely leaving a few out.

 The woman on the plane thinks so.
 “After the invasion, they changed all of the place names,” she said with disgust.

 My first stay was in Larnaka which, according to mythology, was founded by Kittim, a great-grandson of Noah, after the flood.
 (Yes, that Noah.)
 It’s the third-largest city in Cyprus with a population of approximately one-hundred-and-fifty thousand.